insure logo

 Powered by:

-Homeowners insurance companies in Alaska determine rates based on risk factors.
-When calculating premiums, they consider your location, claims history, credit history and coverage limits.
+Homeowners insurance companies in Alaska decide rates based on risk.
+They consider your location, claims history, credit history and coverage limit when calculating premiums.

 According to S&P Global Market Intelligence’s RateWatch application, the average homeowners insurance premium for owner-occupied homes nationwide increased by over 11% in 2023.